nrobinson2000/neopo/README.md

 # neopo: A replacement for po-util

-## A lightweight solution for local Particle development built with Python
+## A lightweight solution for local Particle development.

 ![Neopo screenshot](docs/neopo-screenshot.png)